Harrison's Cave Barbados

 Stalagmite (upward growth)

-All text and images are Copyright Paradise Islands org 2009
+All text and photographs are Copyright Paradise Islands org

 http://www.paradise-islands.org/barbados/harrisons-cave.htm